Spencerhoag/cici-602-bug-fix-project/frontend/SUPABASE_SETUP_GUIDE.md

 SELECT table_name
 FROM information_schema.tables
 WHERE table_schema = 'public'
-AND table_name IN ('users', 'projects', 'project_files', 'issues') ORDER BY table_name;
+AND table_name IN ('users', 'groups', 'user_groups', 'projects', 'project_files', 'issues')
+ORDER BY table_name;
 ```

-You should see all 4 tables.
+You should see all 6 tables.

 ## Troubleshooting